microsoft/PowerApps-Samples/cds/orgsvc/C#/WebAccessPlugin/README.md

 If the request exceeds the 15 second limit it will throw an [InvalidPluginExecutionException](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.invalidpluginexecutionexception) and write details to the Plugin Trace Log.

-- If the `HttpClientPlugin` plugin fails, it will write something like the following to the Plugin Trace log:
-    ```
-    Downloading the target URI: http://www.bing.com
-    Inner Exceptions:
-      Exception: System.Threading.Tasks.TaskCanceledException: A task was canceled.
-    Exception: Microsoft.Xrm.Sdk.InvalidPluginExecutionException: An exception occurred while attempting to issue the request.
-       at PowerApps.Samples.HttpClientPlugin.Execute(IServiceProvider serviceProvider)
-    ```
-    The [TaskCanceledException](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.taskcanceledexception) is somewhat ambigous about the cause of the task being cancelled.
-For a more complete solution showing how to explicitly detect errors due to time outs, see this blog post: [Better timeout handling with HttpClient](https://thomaslevesque.com/2018/02/25/better-timeout-handling-with-httpclient/).

 - If the `WebClientPlugin` plugin fails, it will write something like the following to the Plugin Trace log:
     ```
     Downloading the target URI: http://www.bing.com